Words of Wisdom

 Because W and C courses are heavy in disciplinary content, and the writers and speakers are often rather new in the type of writing or speaking they are working on, this workshop format is probably too time-consuming, even for a small class.
 However, a workshop can also be defined as any hands-on activity that helps achieve learning and that enhances skills.

 A workshop should target what you want your students to achieve.
 Planning a workshop should start with deciding on an outcome.
 You'll have to consider:

-In selecting an activity, it helps to think in terms of the steps of the composing process: invention, drafting, revision, and proofreading.
+In selecting an activity, it helps to think in terms of the steps of the composing process: invention, drafting, revision, and proofreading and, for speeches, delivery.

-Workshops done during drafting can help in the revision stage by establishing and operationalizing your grading criteria or the expectations of the genre students are working in.
+- Workshops done during drafting can help in the revision stage by establishing and operationalizing your grading criteria or the expectations of the type of documents students are working on.
 If you expect all papers or speeches to defend a thesis, you might want to have a brief workshop where they can examine and discuss good thesis statements.
 If you ask that their paragraphs be unified and notice they often are not, you might want to have a workshop where students work in small groups to examine paragraph structures.
 Then, when they respond to each other's work, they will be closer to agreement in their evaluations.

 If you'd like more ideas for workshops, check out our classroom workshops.
 You can invite the University Writing Center to present, or you can download our slides and customize them for your own purposes.
 Also check out the many writing and speaking guides we make available to students.

 MIT Online Writing and Communication Center, Resources for Writers: The Writing Process

 Dartmouth College's Institute on Rhetoric and Writing, Teaching Writingas Process